-(b) Reservoir of Infection:
+(b) Reservoir of Infection :

-- Man is the only reservoir of infection ;either carriers or cases. - continued infection is due to the large number of the carriers - The Persistent Carrier state has been defined as the presence - of HBsAg (with or without concurrent HBeAg) for more than 6 months - Cases may range from unapparent to symptomatic cases.
+- Man is the only reservoir of infection ;either carriers or cases. - continued infection is due to the large number of the carriers - The Persistent Carrier state has been defined as the presence of - HBsAg (with or without concurrent HBeAg) for more than 6 Mths (c) Infective Material: - Contaminated blood is the main source of infection, - body secretions such as saliva, vaginal secretions and semen of infected persons.

-(c) Infective Material:

-- Contaminated blood is the main source of infection, - the virus has been found in body secretions such as saliva, vaginal secretions and semen of infected persons.